openjournals/buffy/docs/configuration.md

     eics: myorg/editor-in-chief-team
     reviewers: 45363564
 ```
  The optional teams node includes entries to reference GitHub teams, used later to grant access to responders only to users belonging to specific teams.
+The teams referred here must be __visible__ teams of the organization owner of the repositories where the reviews will take place.
 Multiple entries can be added to the teams node.
 All entries follow this simple format:

  <dl>
   <dt>key: value</dt>